crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 14. The [OnCreateWindowRequestedActivityAsync](OnCreateWindowRequestedActivityAsync.java) sample demonstrates how to create new window, include:
+### 14. The [XWalkViewWithOnCreateWindowRequestedAsync](XWalkViewWithOnCreateWindowRequestedAsync.java) sample demonstrates how to create new window, include:

 * XWalkView can create new window